AIR QUALITY CT

 Air Quality by ZIP Code in Branford

-AQI varies across Branford's 1 ZIP codes based on proximity to pollution sources, traffic patterns, and local geography:
+AQI varies across Branford's 1 ZIP code based on proximity to pollution sources, traffic patterns, and local geography:

 ZIP Code AQI Category Wildfire Risk Mold Score